Co-dimension one stable blowup for the supercritical cubic wave equation: ODE Analysis

 For $a=0$, the potential is radial and it will be shown in Section \ref{Sec:Spetrum_L0} that the eigenvalue problem can be reduced to ODE problems by decomposition into spherical harmonics.
 We define the formal differential operator

-It will be made clear in the proof of Proposition \ref{Prop:Spectrum_L0} that it suffices to study solutions that are smooth on $[0,1]$.
-We are particularly interested in $\lambda \in \C$ with non-negative real part, i.e. for each $\ell \in \N_0$, we study the set
+We are furthermore interested in the unstable eigenvalues of $\mb L_0$, namely the ones that belong to $\Hb:= \{ z \in \mathbb{C}: \Re z \geq 0 \}$.
+In this case, as it will be made clear in the proof of Proposition \ref{Prop:Spectrum_L0}, due to elliptic regularity and the asymptotic behavior of eigenfunctions at $\rho=1$ it suffices to study solutions of Eq.~\eqref{Eq:ODE_L0} that are smooth on $[0,1]$.
+Therefore, for each $\ell \in \N_0$, we define the set

 The investigation of the structure of $\Sigma_{\ell}$ is based on a refinement of the approach developed in \cite{CosDonGlo17}.
 Since different strategies are required for different values of $\ell$, two results will be proved in the following.